Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/magnification.md

 From the design phase, it must be ensured that the content is adaptive and that the text containers adjust to the text zoom.

-Furthermore, certain design choices may facilitate the implementation during development, so it is important to think about it from the start.
+Furthermore, design choices may facilitate the implementation during development, so it is important to think about it from the start.

 **To be verified&nbsp;:**